ramilitani/auditlog-service/README.md

      ```bash
        {"sessaoId":"85370f2e-a320-4bd1-b814-f5ccfb7705a3","login":"test@gmail.com","userId":1}
      ```
-     The sessaoId is the token you must put in the header for every next requests you make.
+     The sessionId is the token you must put in the header for every next request that you do.

-  2. To show the audit messages stored in MongoDB for a specific user you should use the follow request:
+  2. To show the audit messages stored in MongoDB for a specific user you should use the following request:
      ```bash
        curl -H "x-auth-token: a8c7c2ad-5265-42e6-bcdd-a2295363cbef" "localhost:8080/auditlog/audit/1?page=0&size=10"
      ```
      The url is this: localhost:8080/auditlog/audit/{userId}?page=0&size=10

-  3. To show all the audit messages stored in MongoDB you should use the follow request;
+  3. To show all the audit messages stored in MongoDB you should use the following request;
      ```bash
        curl -H "x-auth-token: a8c7c2ad-5265-42e6-bcdd-a2295363cbef" "localhost:8080/auditlog/audit?page=0&size=10"
      ```
-  4. For the logoff of the application, follow the command above:
+  4. For the logoff of the application, you should follow the command above:
      ```bash
        curl -H "x-auth-token: a8c7c2ad-5265-42e6-bcdd-a2295363cbef" "localhost:8080/auditlog/logout"
       ```